-In honor of the autumnal equinox and a recent experience of mine, this blog post is in a different style from the usual.
-This is a reflection on some of the forces at work in my life over the past year: forces of love and landscape that I think move us all.
+In honor of the autumnal equinox, here is a reflection on some of the forces at work in my life over the past year: forces of love and landscape that I think move us all.
 I hope you enjoy the journey through the landscapes herein, both internal and external.

 It was nearly one year ago.

 I experience my life in patterns, and nearly a year ago I walked into the forest beneath Three Fingered Jack, one in the line of volcanoes dividing Oregon down the middle.
 Part of me would like to say I had no idea how that night would catalyze what was to come in the following year, but that is not true.
 That night I made an intentional gesture, reaching out into the darkness, reaching out for what I longed for.
 I set in motion the path I’ve walked since.
 Nothing happens without intention.

 When the coyotes howled in the middle of the night, I woke not in fear, but in exhilaration.
 Their barks were eerie, moving uninhibited through a pine forest free of undergrowth, so unlike the northeastern forests of the White Mountains I knew and loved, had so recently left.
 Had I been alone I think I would have been afraid.
 When the yelps awoke us he didn’t need to speak, or lay a comforting hand upon my shoulder.
 All I needed was for him to be there, and he was.